Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-Johann Lall over 2 years ago
+Johann Lall about 3 years ago

 I support this bill.
 It is a positive step but it doesn't go far enough.
 There are over 7,000 units zoned as apartments and meant to be homes, that are kept out of the rental market because of some misguided policy decision decades ago by people who somehow didn't view apartments as housing.
 Maybe they envisioned a future where apartments didn't matter because houses would be plentiful and accessible like some kind of suburban sprawl picket fence utopia (distopia), but that future didn't come to pass.
 We have a present where housing is not just expensive, but unavailable, forcing many residents, locals, and Hawaiians to leave the islands.
 I am not a lawyer but surely there must be some legal means to undo the catastrophic Minatoya Opinion and de-hotelize housing.